-Chairman of Yalamanchili International Pte Ltd
+- Chairman of Yalamanchili International Pte Ltd - Director of Manufacturing Integration Technology Ltd.

 RENATO TINIO DE GUZMAN

 Independent Non-Executive Director Risk Management and Compliance Committee Member

 Mr Renato Tinio De Guzman is an independent non-executive Director of MSL.
 He joined the Board on 1 July 2019 and was last re-appointed on the Board on 1 July 2022.
 He was appointed as a member of the RMCC on 1 August 2019.